What does U=U mean?

 How long does it take to become undetectable?

 It may take 1 to 6 months to become undetectable.
 Once you are undetectable, it can take another 6 months to maintain an undetectable status.
-After the 6 months of maintenance, there is effectively no risk of transmitting HIV to a sexual partner.
+After the 6 months of maintenance, there is no risk of transmitting HIV to a sexual partner.

 It is extremely important that you take your medication as prescribed and do not fall out of your treatment schedule because this could cause the virus levels in your blood to rebound and become detectable and transmittable.